10 Things You'll Spend More on in Retirement

-It probably doesn’t come as a big surprise that we spend more on medical care after we retire, and the costs keep increasing as we age.
+It's fun to make big travel plans.
+Less fun: the reality that we spend more on medical care after we retire, and those costs keep increasing as we age.

 Unpredictable and costly new diagnoses and hospitalizations drive much of the increase in health care spending for the average retired household, but overall spending rises for general health needs, health insurance, prescription medication, medical supplies and medical services as well.

 Chances are, you’ll have finished paying off your mortgage (or come pretty close) when you reach retirement age.
 That means you’ll be saving thousands each year.

 However, the average retired household spends more each year on utilities than the average working household, according to the Urban Institute.
 Why?
 If retirees are home more often, they’re simply using utilities more — just like those of us who have been working remotely during the pandemic.
 If you’ve seen a bump in your bills, think of it as a warning.

 Once the nest empties out, the thinking goes, downsizing that multi-bedroom home for a condominium is an obvious move.
 For the most part, that’s true.
 But the move-out process can set you back.

 According to Mike Palmer, a certified financial planner with Ark Royal Wealth Management, downsizing can present huge unexpected costs for some of his clients, particularly when they want to stay within urban areas.
 “I see a lot of folks thinking they’re going to walk away with $200,000 [by downsizing], but that’s rare.
 In most cases, it will be lateral,” he says.
 To avoid this, he recommends trying to move from an urban area to a more rural one.

 It can be nearly impossible to predict every moving expense as it comes, but Squared Away can help: It offers a calculator that estimates what you’ll spend.